electro-framework/framework/subsystems/common/Interfaces/Http/RouterInterface.md

 ### Routes

-> **Route:** a rule for contitionally sending the request to a routable that branches from the current handler pipeline.
+> **Route:** a rule for contitionally sending the request to a routable that branches from the current handler stack.

 A route is implemented as a routable that is comprised of a routing pattern and an associated target routable (which may, in turn, connect to other routables in a tree-like structure).